Construction of Berlin Brandenburg Airport: 2019

 It was reported at the start of January 2019 that the construction oversight authority was unwilling to permit the Terminal's wiring as is, because it was too tangled.

 Berlin's Tagesspiegel reported that Bosch (fire detection) and Caverion (sprinklers) were unwilling to participate in a hearing of Berlin's parliament on 14 March 2019.
 It was then assumed that the airport would not open until 2020.
-The fire protection malfunction seems to be too significant to keep 2020 as an opening date.
+The fire protection malfunction was too significant to keep 2020 as an opening date.

 On 28 March 2019, it was reported that a software update for the fire alarm system planned to be ready by 29 March would be delayed until late May.
 TÜV Rheinland warned that there were still considerable problems with the system, and stated that if there were any further delays the October 2020 opening date would be missed.
 On 16 April 2019, the smoke suction system nicknamed "the Monster" finally received approval from TÜV, afterwards by an expert representing the State.

 In May 2019, it was reported that sand-lime brick used in the foundations of the airport were not sufficiently rated for load, necessitating a costly replacement of much of the underground cabling and reinforced concrete beams.
 According to a subsequent investigation the problem had been known since 2012.
 The problematic plastic anchors that were earlier found to be unsuitable for fire were also found not suitable for sand-lime brick.
 As stated by Deutsches Institut für Bautechnik, it is not possible to approve already-installed anchors after the fact.
 Later in May the head of the airport Lütke-Daldrup stated that "it cannot be guaranteed entirely anymore" that the airport will open in October 2020.
 Unapproved screw anchors made of plastic not rated for fire seem to have been the reason for the new delay.

 Also known since 2012 were problems with the cable ducts: 700 km of cable needed to be replaced due to water overflow within the cable ducts next to the southern runway.
 The ducts were not leakproof against incoming water, and had eroded in the decade since they were first installed.
 The repairs were scheduled to start later in 2019.
 According to airport head Lütke-Daldrup, the planned opening date of October 2020 was not affected by the cable duct problem, as the repairs could continue while the airport was in operation.
 German minister of traffic Mr Scheuer however reiterated his concerns that the sand lime brick and cable duct issues could delay the opening beyond 2020.
 Conservative party member Graeff stated that if the airport continued to see these kinds of delays, then officials should go ahead and start planning construction of a new airport in a different location.